 Virtual Rider: Even if you can’t make it to the Rev yourself you can help support all of BORP’s programs by being a Virtual Rider.
 With this option, you register as a rider, fundraise to assist our participants, and ‘ride in absentee’.
 In this way, you are able to fully support the Revolution and our programs, even if you cannot ride in person.

-Following the ride, participants, supporters, volunteers and friends celebrate the day’s success at a Food & Music Festival at Geyserville’s Trentadue Winery.
+Following the ride, participants, supporters, volunteers and friends celebrate the day’s success!

-The Revolution Festival begins at 1pm, and features gourmet food, fine wine, live music, and a brief event program beginning at 5pm and lasting approximately 30-45 minutes.
+The Revolution Festival begins at 1pm, and features gourmet food, fine wine, music, and a brief event program lasting approximately 30-45 minutes.
 A dedicated team of massage-therapists offer free massages all day for riders, festival-goers, and guests!

 The Festival is a way to join in the celebration of the day’s success and another way to help support people with physical disabilities.

 If you would like to attend ONLY the post-ride Festival (you will NOT be riding, strolling or rolling) you must register in advance as a Festival ONLY Attendee.
 Festival ONLY Registration is $100 for adults ($50 for youth 8 and under) and space is limited!
 Festival ONLY Attendees are not required to fundraise, but are strongly encouraged to do if they wish!